 Emergency Preparedness and COVID-19

-Everyone should be prepared to immediately self-isolate for 14 days should they develop symptoms of COVID-19 or come into close contact with a positive case.
+Everyone should be prepared to immediately self-isolate for at least 10 days should they develop symptoms of COVID-19 or come into close contact with a positive case.
 It is recommended that households plan ahead should any member of the household be required to self-isolate.

 Are you prepared?